ICD-Code I23.6: Thrombosis of atrium, auricular appendage, and ventricle as current complications following acute myocardial infarction

 A heart attack involves parts of the heart not getting enough oxygen-rich blood.
 As a result, the affected heart tissue gets damaged or dies.

-If a heart attack has damaged the heart, it is sometimes no longer able to pump properly.
-As a result, the blood in the heart sometimes no longer flows properly.
-As a result, blood clots have formed in your heart.
+If a heart attack has damaged the heart, it may no longer be able to pump properly.
+As a result, the blood in the heart can sometimes no longer flow properly and clots.
+If blood clots inside the heart, it can further impair the heart’s function.
+Small pieces of clotted blood may also reach other parts of the body.
+The pieces can then block blood vessels there.

 Additional indicator